 - Acknowledging and admitting powerlessness over addiction

-- Coming to believe that a power greater than ourselves can help in recovery
+- Coming to believe that a higher power can help in recovery

 - Deciding to turn control over to the care of a higher power

 - Making a searching and fearless moral inventory